Migration and Recruitment

 There is no such thing as a “general” work permit that will allow an individual to enter Canada to seek employment.
 For a Canadian work permit to be issued by the government the position must be:

-• supported by a Labour Market Impact Assessment (LMIA); or
+1. Supported by a Labour Market Impact Assessment (LMIA); or

-• the job must be in a LMIA -exempt category.
+2. The job must be in a LMIA -exempt category.

 A Canadian employer can make a job offer to a foreign worker at any time.
 However, for the foreign worker to be able to apply for a work permit and enter Canada – to legally start working in their job – the employer must first obtain an LMIA from Employment & Social Development Service Canada (ESDC).